alzater/atom.mail.ru/README.md

 # atom.mail.ru
-The repository for Mephi contest
+The repository for Mephi C++ course